Arubacloud/pyArubaCloud/README.md

 ci = CloudInterface(dc=1)
 ci.login(username="XXX-XXXX", password="XXXXXXXX", load=True)
 ```
-Once you have instantiated CloudInterface object by specifiyng the number of the datacenter(1 to 6), keeping in mind this association:
+Once you have instantiated CloudInterface object by specifying the number of the datacenter(1 to 6), keeping in mind this association:
 - 1 -> DC1 -> Italy
 - 2 -> DC2 -> Italy
 - 3 -> DC3 -> Czech Republic